atdd-bdd/cucumber-java-skeleton/README.md

 # Cucumber-Java Skeleton

-This is the simplest possible build script setup for Cucumber using Java.
+This code has been adopted from the Cucumber Skeleton Code.
-There is nothing fancy like a webapp or browser testing.
-All this does is to show you how to install and run Cucumber!
+It adds support for step definition tables and gives examples of how tables are passed to step definitions

-There is a single feature file with one scenario.
-The scenario has three steps, two of them pending.
-See if you can make them all pass!
+There is a single scenario with three steps.
+Two of the steps just print the values in the table.

-## Get the code
+## Get the original code - you can get a maven or a gradle version

 Git:

     git clone https://github.com/cucumber/cucumber-java-skeleton.git
     cd cucumber-java-skeleton